-- (a) The provisions of this ordinance shall apply to any person (hereinafter "Eligible Employee") who is employed within a tribal casino in which class III gaming is conducted pursuant to a tribal-state compact or other related facility, the only significant purpose of which is to facilitate patronage of the class III gaming operations, except for any of the following: - (1) any employee who is a supervisor, defined as any individual having authority, in the interest of the Tribe and/or employer, to hire, transfer, suspend, lay off, recall, promote, discharge, assign, reward, or discipline other employees, or responsibility to direct them or to adjust their grievances, or effectively to recommend such action, if in connection with the foregoing the
+The provisions of this Ordinance shall apply to any person (hereinafter "Eligible Employee") who is employed within the Tribal Casino or other Related Facility, except for any of the following:

-- exercise of such authority is not of a merely routine or clerical nature, but requires the use of independent judgment; - (2) any employee of the Tribal Gaming Commission; - (3) any employee of the security or surveillance department, other than those who are responsible for the technical repair and maintenance of equipment; - (4) any cash operations employee who is a "cage" employee or money counter; or - (5) any dealer. - (b) On [month] 1 of each year, the Tribal Gaming Commission shall certify the number of Eligible Employees employed by the Tribe to the administrator of the Tribal Labor Panel.
+- (1) any employee who is a supervisor, defined as any individual having authority, in the interest of the Tribe and/or employer, to hire, transfer, suspend, lay off, recall, promote, discharge, assign, reward, or discipline other employees, or responsibility to direct them or to adjust their grievances, or effectively to recommend such action, if in connection with the foregoing the exercise of such authority is not of a merely routine or clerical nature, but requires the use of independent judgment; - (2) any employee of the Tribal Gaming Agency; - (3) any employee of the security or surveillance department, other than those who are responsible for the technical repair and maintenance of equipment;

+- (4) any cash operations employee who is a "cage" employee or money counter, or auditor; or - (5) any dealer.

-Section 3: Non-Interference with Regulatory or Security Activities
+Section 3: Non-interference with regulatory or security activities

-Operation of this Ordinance shall not interfere in any way with the duty of the Tribal Gaming Commission to regulate the gaming operation in accordance with the Tribe's National Indian Gaming Commission- approved gaming ordinance.
-Furthermore, the exercise of rights hereunder shall in no way interfere with the tribal casino's surveillance/security systems, or any other internal controls system designed to protect the integrity of the Tribe's gaming operations.
-The Tribal Gaming Commission is specifically excluded from the definition of Eligible Employees.
+Operation of this Ordinance shall not interfere in any way with the duty of the Tribal Gaming Agency to regulate the gaming operation in accordance with the Tribe's National Indian Gaming Commission-approved gaming ordinance.
+Furthermore, the exercise of rights hereunder shall in no way interfere with the Tribal Casino's surveillance/security systems, or any other internal controls system designed to protect the integrity of the Tribe's gaming operations.
+The Tribal Gaming Agency is specifically excluded from the definition of Tribe and its agents.

-Section 4: Eligible Employees Free to Engage in or Refrain From Concerted Activity
+Section 4: Eligible Employees free to engage in or refrain from concerted activity

-Eligible Employees shall have the right to self-organization, to form, to join, or assist employee organizations, to bargain collectively through representatives of their own choosing, to engage in other concerted activities for the purpose of collective bargaining or other mutual aid or protection, and shall also have the right to refrain from any or all such activities.
+Eligible Employees shall have the right to self-organization, to form, to join, or assist employee organizations, to bargain collectively through representatives of their own choosing, and to engage in other concerted activities for the purpose of collective bargaining or other mutual aid or protection, including picketing and leafleting adjacent or leading to, but not inside, the Tribal Casino, and shall also have the right to refrain from any or all such activities.

-Section 5: Unfair Labor Practices for the Tribe
+Section 5: Unfair labor practices for the Tribe